UNSW Indigenous Strategy

 The UNSW Indigenous Strategy represents a powerful vision for the future of UNSW: as a place committed to educating the next generation of First Nations leaders, celebrating the cultural heritage of our campus and country and, more broadly, advancing the rights and progress of Australia’s First Peoples.

-UNSW Law is a top-ranking Law School and a global leader in legal education and research, having set the pace in Australia for more than 40 years.
+UNSW Law & Justice is a top-ranking Law Faculty and a global leader in legal education and research, having set the pace in Australia for more than 40 years.

 The pre-eminence of our teaching, research excellence and our outstanding student support are the characteristics that continue to attract the most talented teachers, researchers and students from Australia and internationally.

-UNSW’s Law School ranked 14th in the 2019 QS World University Rankings, and 13th position in the Employer Reputation category of the Rankings.
+UNSW’s Law & Justice ranked 13th in the 2021 QS World University Rankings, and 16th position in the Employer Reputation category by subject.
 In research excellence, UNSW received an ERA rating of 5, the highest possible score, in the most recent round of rankings.

 Traditional areas of law sit alongside new and emerging topics in our comprehensive and innovative selection of degrees, allowing students to tailor a program to their own professional requirements.